 After graduating community college with tnAchieves, one student from the class of 2013 decided to become a mentor herself in order to improve the mentor experience for other students; however, she realized her assigned students did not need her assistance to get through the program.
 “I had a few girls who were my mentees and their moms just had it super together and they didn’t really need anything from me.
 So I would send them text or email reminders to them about meetings or deadlines, but I never really talked to them very much.”

-Both this student who experienced being a mentor and the student who ended communication with his mentor felt that the mentoring aspect of the tnAchieves/Tennessee Promise program should be optional for students to participate in.
+Both this student who experienced being a mentor and the student who ended communication with his mentor felt that the mentoring aspect of the tnAchieves program should be optional for students to participate in.
 The student mentor acknowledged that having a mentor to work with would be helpful for “people who maybe their family is not involved at all and they need some guidance,” but she also pointed out “I don’t think it’s necessary for others.”

 Two of the students involved with this study who lost their mentors said they thought having a mentor would have benefitted them during their time in community college.
-Three other students relied primarily on Tennessee Promise employees when they needed guidance rather than mentors.
+Three other students said they relied primarily on Tennessee Promise employees when they needed guidance rather than their mentors.

-Theme 6: Students receive competitive educations from community college
+Students receive competitive educations from community college

 Six students who participated in this study attended community college, while five of the six completed an associate’s degree and transferred to a four-year college or university.
-From all six students who were in enrolled at a community college with tnAchieves/Promise, two thought that community college classes were more difficult than they expected and four (including the student who did not complete an associate’s degree) said the community college experience was what they had expected before attending.
+From all six students who were in enrolled at a community college with tnAchieves, two thought that community college classes were more difficult than they expected and four (including the student who did not complete an associate’s degree) said the community college experience was what they had expected before attending.

 A second-generation student from the class of 2013 admitted that she had misconceptions about the difficulty level of community college before experiencing classes.
 “I had a 4.0 GPA and thought that I was extremely smart and then went to community college and realized that it’s just as hard as a regular college.”